praveenprabhakar02/BioProc/README.md

 ---
 # Highlights

-1. Signal processing essentials - filtering, frequency, power analysis.
+1. Signal processing essentials - filtering, frequency, power analysis, etc.
+2. Signal processing essentials for EMG - find onsets, normalize EMG, etc.
-2. Classification of healthy and diseased individuals using biological data by ANN.
+3. Classification of healthy and diseased individuals using biological data by ANN - upcoming.

+---
+# Testing

+Tests can be run with 'pytest -v' in the 'bioproc' module.

 ---
 # Examples